YScript/GALAMOST-5/docs/_build/html/_sources/forcefield-bonded-dihedral.rst.txt

     .. note::
 	    Dihedral angles for the functions in library should be given in script in the unit of degree, and the program will convert them into radian automatically.

-   Harmonic function for improper dihedrals
+   Harmonic function for improper dihedrals (harmonic)
     .. math::
         :nowrap: